m4r35n357/ODE-Playground/README.md

 ## Pure c99 (plus OpenGL)

-Choice of Clang or GCC.
+The programs can be built either with Clang or GCC.
 All console programs are written to and depend _only_ on the c99 standard and library.
 External dependencies (OpenGL, FreeGLUT & GLEW) are only needed for plotters (*-gl).

-All c floating point operations are executed in _long double_ precision.
+All simulation floating point operations are executed in _long double_ precision.
 This gives a choice of precision and performance on different platforms.

 Platform | Long Double Implementation
 ----------|-----------
-ix86 | 80 bit hardware float
-x86-64 | 80 bit hardware float
+x86 / x86-64 | 80 bit hardware float
 armhf | 64 bit hardware float
 aarch64 | 128 bit _software_ float

+These are converted to _float_ for use by OpenGL.

 All scripts are in _Posix_ shell syntax.